 The STS National Database was established in 1989 as an initiative for quality improvement and patient safety among cardiothoracic surgeons.
 The Database has since grown exponentially, both in terms of participation and stature, and has become the gold standard for clinical registries.

 The STS National Database has four components, each focusing on a different area of cardiothoracic surgery—Adult Cardiac Surgery, Congenital Heart Surgery, General Thoracic Surgery, and mechanical circulatory support (Intermacs).
 By participating in the STS Adult Cardiac Surgery Database, General Thoracic Surgery Database, Congenital Heart Surgery Database, and/or the Intermacs Database, cardiothoracic surgeons demonstrate their commitment to improving the quality of care that their patients receive.

 An STS National Database “Participant” is a cardiothoracic surgeon or group of cardiothoracic surgeons who agree to submit case records for analysis and comparison with benchmarking data for quality improvement initiatives.
 At the option of the surgeon or surgical group, the Participant can include a hospital and/or associated anesthesiologists (ACSD and CHSD).

 The STS Adult Cardiac Surgery Database (ACSD)—a component of the STS National Database—is the world’s premier clinical outcomes registry for adult cardiac surgery.
 Launched in 1989, the Database contains approximately 6.9 million cardiac surgery procedure records and currently has more than 3,800 participating physicians, including surgeons and anesthesiologists, representing more than 90% of all adult cardiac surgery hospitals across the United States and Canada.

-ACSD participants can now publicly report their outcomes for isolated aortic valve replacement (AVR), isolated coronary bypass grafting (CABG) surgery, and/or AVR and CABG combined through STS Public Reporting Online.
+ACSD participants can now publicly report their outcomes for isolated aortic valve replacement (AVR), isolated coronary bypass grafting (CABG) surgery, and/or AVR and CABG combined through STS Public Reporting.
 Mitral valve replacement/repair (MVRR) and MVRR+CABG public reporting also are now available.

-CHSD participants can now publicly report their outcomes through STS Public Reporting Online.
+CHSD participants can now publicly report their outcomes through STS Public Reporting.